Summer 2024 Education & Outreach Initiatives

 TRAILS AI Summer Academy at the University of Maryland

-The TRAILS AI Summer Academy is a two-week, nonresidential computer programming and AI summer camp offered to rising 10th, 11th, and 12th graders.
-Students will come away from the camp knowing how AI can be used to help people and an idea of what kinds of careers there are in AI.
-Led by Kate Atchison, the Associate Director for Inclusion and Diversity in Computing at UMD, the program intends to create a more inclusive and diverse field of artificial intelligence by targeting and serving underrepresented communities.
+The TRAILS AI Summer Academy was a two-week, nonresidential computer programming and AI summer camp offered to rising 10th, 11th, and 12th graders.
+Students came away from the camp knowing how AI can be used to help people and an idea of what kinds of careers there are in AI.

 Summer Intensive Modeling Workshop at George Washington University

-This 4-week intensive modeling workshop is for students grades 10-12 who have impressive competence in mathematics and data analysis and are interested in expanding their skillset.
-The program is led by Ekundayo Shittu, an associate professor of engineering management and systems engineering at GW.
-Selected participants will be paid up to $800 to cover transportation and lunch expenses.
+This 4-week intensive modeling workshop was for students grades 10-12 who have impressive competence in mathematics and data analysis and were interested in expanding their skillset.
+The program was led by Ekundayo Shittu, an associate professor of engineering management and systems engineering at GW.
+Selected participants were paid up to $800 to cover transportation and lunch expenses.

 Undergraduate